Celebrate outside at Stockton Benefit on the Boardwalk for Student Relief Fund

 Other sponsors include: ACDevco; AtlantiCare; Calvi Electric Company; Capaldi Reynolds & Pelosi, P.A.
 CPA; Ciccone & Koseff, CPA’s; Falasca Mechanical Inc.; FantaSea Resorts; Fulton Bank of New Jersey; Fiduciary Trust International; Glenn Insurance, Inc.; Hard Rock Hotel and Casino Atlantic City; Michelle and H. Paxson Keates; Pennoni; Pepsi; SOSH Architects; and South Jersey Gas.

-To view sponsorship opportunities, purchase tickets or make a donation, visit stockton.edu/boardwalkbenefit.
+To view sponsorship opportunities, purchase tickets or make a donation, see stockton.edu/boardwalkbenefit.
 For more information, contact Alicia McMackin, associate director of development, at 609-652-4861 or alicia.mcmackin@stockton.edu.